Find the nerdy details you are pondering about the app here. Email firstname.lastname@example.org if you have any to add.

 There seems to be a technical fault on the app

-During the beta-testing the app may occasionally freeze.
+The app may occasionally freeze.
 If this happens please hard close the app and restart it.
-This normally sorts any problems.
+This normally sorts any problems (including the screen showing ‘no results’ if you ever get to the end of all the extra questions).

 Who counts as a ‘teacher’?